How to Inflate and Deflate Your NRS Packraft

 - Make sure the plunger is in its closed position (popped up).
 This allows air to pass into the packraft but won’t allow air back out.

 - Connect your pump to the valve and begin pumping.
-The maximum air pressure is 1.5 psi.
+The maximum ideal air pressure is 1.5 psi.

 To Inflate With the Inflation Bag: